groue/GRMustache/Guides/forking.md

     The library user can implement *section tag helpers* in order to have some section tags behave as "Mustache lambdas".
 In order to be able to perform the job described by the Mustache specification, they are provided with *rendering context* objects that provide the required information and tools.

 - **Lambdas Variables**
+    - `GRMustacheDynamicPartial`
     - `GRMustacheVariableTagHelper`
     - `GRMustacheVariableTagRenderingContext`

     The library user can implement *variable tag helpers* in order to have some variable tags behave as "Mustache lambdas".
-In order to be able to perform the job described by the Mustache specification, they are provided with *rendering context* objects that provide the required information and tools.
+In order to be able to perform the job described by the Mustache specification, they are provided with *rendering context* objects that provide the required information and tools. *Dynamic partials* are variable tag helpers dedicated to rendering partials.

 - **Filters**
     - `GRMustacheFilter`